 Children's Hospital is part of the UPMC family.

-The International Department at Children's Hospital of Pittsburgh of UPMC helps patients throughout their medical care.
+The International Department at UPMC Children's Hospital of Pittsburgh helps patients throughout their medical care.
 We assist our patients and their families before, during, and after their visit to Children's Hospital.
 We schedule appointments close together to make your visit and efficient one.

 Children's Hospital again was named to the U.S. News and World's Report's Honor Roll of America's "Best Children's Hospitals."
 Children's Hospital ranked 10th in the nation overall, and was ranked in each of the 10 pediatric specialties.